-“Holidays to Thailand and the tourism industry is growing at an incredible rate, yet the country still manages to retain its culture and history with the ancient and modern existing in harmony side by side.
+PureTravel Says: “Thailand's tourism industry continues to grow at an incredible rate, yet the country still manages to retain its culture and history with the ancient and modern existing in harmony side by side.
 There is opportunity to find virgin land in this country, adding spice and adventure to your holiday tour.
 From the Thai cuisine that is famous worldwide, to mountains studded with Stupas and forests, islands of limestone like those of the Andaman Sea, exotic tropical beaches and quiet tribal villages, Thailand offers them all.
 For the lovers of history, it is a land of great significance.
 Upholding their system of monarchy, Thailand has countless palaces and temples that can leave you bedazzled.
 The country is the perfect spot for a holiday destination, irrespective of whatever preferences you might have.
-From trekking to snorkeling and scuba diving along with places for meditation and facilities of eco tourism, Thailand provides you with a platter of adventure that is as delightful as its cuisine.”
+From trekking to snorkelling and scuba diving along with places for meditation and facilities of eco-tourism, Thailand provides you with a platter of adventure that is as delightful as its cuisine.”

 Thailand shares land borders in the north with Burma, Laos in the north and eat and Cambodia in the east.
 To the south is the Gulf of Thailand and Malaysia and to the far south lies Myanmar Burma.

-Thailand shares maritime boundaries with Vietnam in the Gulf of Thailand sitauted in the southeast and also with Indonesia and India in the Andaman Sea on the southwest side.
+Thailand shares maritime boundaries with Vietnam in the Gulf of Thailand situated in the southeast and also with Indonesia and India in the Andaman Sea on the southwest side.

 Scuba Diving - Thailand is one of the best spots in the world for all scuba divers.
 With beautiful diving sites and crystal-clear water, Thailand also boasts of the best instructors, in multiple languages and great training rates.
 The best part is that a certification of diving from these institutes, affiliated with international dive schools, allows you to go diving to any scuba diving spot in the world.
 In the more famous of these diving sites, where water clarity is the maximum, you can find coral reefs, dolphins, manta rays, flying fish and even whale sharks, making the diving sessions even more interesting.

-Snorkeling - With the brightly colored coral reefs submerged just under the water surface, Monkey Bay and Hin Klang are favorite snorkeling sites in Thailand when on holidays to Thailand.
-Fish swim within just about an inch from the divers’ masks under the water and you can see a rainbow of colors of such fish darting near the water surface.
+Snorkelling - With the brightly colored coral reefs submerged just under the water surface, Monkey Bay and Hin Klang are favourite snorkelling sites.
+Fish swim within just about an inch from the divers’ masks under the water and you can see a rainbow of colours of such fish darting near the water surface.

 White Water Rafting - White water rafting is a sport that has been gaining a lot of popularity in the northern regions of the country.
 This is most popular mainly after the monsoon, from June to October.
 This is a time when the rivers overflow with water and become the ideal conditions for white water rafting.
 However, some amount of rafting is also common in the central region of the country.

-Rock Climbing - Rock climbing is popular in Thailand and central parts of the country like Huai Kha Khaeng Wildlife Sanctuary are the best places to climb.
+Rock Climbing - Rock climbing is also popular in central parts of the country like Huai Kha Khaeng Wildlife Sanctuary are the best places to climb.
 Mountains running through Phetchaburi, Kanchanburi and Prachuap Khiri Khan have spectacular deposits of limestone and the climb can be a psychedelic experience.